MicrosoftDocs/WSL/commandline/WSL/user_support.md

 This is independent of the signed-in Linux user account.
 Root privileges on the Linux side only impact the user’s rights within the Linux environment & filesystem; they have no impact on the Windows privileges granted.

 **Example:**
-> A Bash session with Windows admin privileges may `cd /mnt/c/Users/Administrator` while a Bash session without admin privileges would see Permission Denied.
+A Bash session with Windows admin privileges may `cd /mnt/c/Users/Administrator` while a Bash session without admin privileges would see Permission Denied.
-> Typing `sudo cd /mnt/c/Users/Administrator` will not grant access to the Administrator’s directory since the permissions are restricted by Windows.
+Typing `sudo cd /mnt/c/Users/Administrator` will not grant access to the Administrator’s directory since the permissions are restricted by Windows.

 The Linux permission model is important when inside the Ubuntu environment where the user has permissions based on the current Linux user.

 **Example:**
-> A user in the sudo group may run `sudo apt update`
+A user in the sudo group may run `sudo apt update`.